node-saml/xml-crypto/README.md

 confusion issues, it is risky to have both HMAC-based and public key digital signature algorithms enabled at same time.

-by default the following algorithms are used:
+By default the following algorithms are used:

 _Canonicalization/Transformation Algorithm:_ Exclusive Canonicalization <http://www.w3.org/2001/10/xml-exc-c14n#>

-_Hashing/Digest Algorithm:_ SHA1 digest <http://www.w3.org/2000/09/xmldsig#sha1>
+_Hashing/Digest Algorithm:_ Must be specified by the user

 _Signature Algorithm:_ RSA-SHA1 <http://www.w3.org/2000/09/xmldsig#rsa-sha1>